instructure/instructure-ui/docs/contributing/api-guidelines.md

 #### Boolean props

 - Boolean props should be avoided when possible in favor of `PropTypes.oneOf` (a list of possible values) so that it's easier to extend later on.
-- Avoid multiple Boolean props that are mutually exclusive in favor of `PropTypes.oneOf`.
+- Avoid Boolean props that are mutually exclusive in favor of `PropTypes.oneOf` or separate components.
 For example, prefer `<Input interaction="disabled" />` over `<Input disabled />` where the `interaction` prop is `PropTypes.oneOf(['disabled', 'enabled', 'readonly'])`.
 Note that an input cannot be disabled and readonly, so these are mutually exclusive.
 - Boolean props should begin with `should`/`is`/`does`/`has`/`with`.
 - When possible, default boolean props to `false` so that they can be set to `true` without a value. (e.g. prefer `<Modal isOpen />` over `<Modal isClosed={false} />`)

 #### Function props

 - Function props that provide custom rendering should be prefixed with `render` (e.g. `renderLabel`, `renderHeader`).
-These props can be set to `PropTypes.oneOfType([PropTypes.node, PropTypes.elementType])` for the most flexibility.
+These props can be set to `PropTypes.oneOfType([PropTypes.node, PropTypes.func])` for the most flexibility.
 - Function props that handle events should be prefixed with `on` (e.g. `onDismiss`, `onClose`, `onSelect`).
 - Function props that handle DOM events should always pass in the [React SyntheticEvent](https://reactjs.org/docs/events.html) object as the first argument and any meta data about the event as a second argument.
 - Function props that handle DOM events should be chained (e.g. `createChainedFunction(this.props.onFocus, this.handleFocus)`) so that consumers are able to attach their own handlers in addition to the built in handlers.